DReichLab/cTools/README.md

 in about 1 hour on orchestra.

 ### 3. cpoly
-cpoly pulls down all the SNP sites that are polymorphic in sample list from one or multiple bams.
+cpoly pulls down all the SNP sites that are polymorphic in sample list from one or multiple hetfas.
 In default mode only bases with no  missing data are considered, so you need to be careful if you use many samples.

 ```